-It is not known, where exactly the churros came from, but there are two theories: the first assumes that they came from Spain and were often cooked by nomadic spanish shepherds, as a substitute for a fresh bread because the dough was easy to make and fry.
+It is not known, where exactly the churros came from, but there are two theories: the first assumes that they came from Spain and were often cooked by nomadic Spanish shepherds, as a substitute for fresh bread because the dough was easy to make and fry.
 The second theory, considered as the more likely one, says that Portuguese sailors brought the idea back from China, as the Chinese people ate salty deep-fried dough sticks called youtiao for their breakfast.
 The Portuguese and the Spaniards, along with their conquests, spread the churros all over Central and South America.

-You can find two types of recipes for churros – a dough with and without eggs, I searched through the recipes on the spanish blogs and most of them were without the eggs.
-I tried both versions and the dough without the eggs is my favourite.
+You can find two types of recipes for churros – for a dough with eggs and without eggs.
+I searched through the recipes on some Spanish blogs and most of them were without the eggs.
+I tried both versions and the dough without the eggs is my favorite.
 Churros with eggs are more fluffy and light, but definitely less crunchy.

 - 2 tablespoons sugar

-- 1 tablespoon vanilla sugar, or regular sugar
+- 1 tablespoon vanilla sugar or granulated sugar

-- about 1 liter frying oil, lard, refined coconut or rapeseed oil
+- about 4 cups/1 liter frying oil lard, refined coconut or rapeseed oil

 - 3 tablespoons light brown sugar

-- On a medium plate mix sugar and cinnamon together, set aside.
+- Make cinnamon sugar: On a medium plate mix sugar and cinnamon together, set aside.

-- Add water, sugar, salt and butter into the medium pot, bring to a boil, then remove from the heat and add the flour.
+- Make the dough for the churros: Add water, sugar, salt, and butter into the medium pot, bring to a boil, then take the pot off the heat and add the flour.

 - Mix the dough with a wooden spoon until it forms a smooth ball.
 The dough will be thick.

-- Spoon the dough into the pipping bag fitted with a star-shaped tip (mine was 11 mm/0.4 inch in diameter, you can use a larger one and fry the churros a bit longer).
+- Transfer the dough into a piping bag fitted with a star-shaped tip (mine was 11 mm/0.4 inch in diameter, you can use a larger one and fry the churros a bit longer).

-- Gently drop 2-3 churros at a time into the heated oil (mine were about 15 cm/6 inch long), cook for about 4 minutes or until golden (thicker churros may need a longer cooking time), turn them over in the middle of this time so that they cook evently (using two forks or tongs), adjust the heat as needed.
+- Gently drop 2-3 churros at a time into the heated oil (mine were about 15 cm/6 inches long), cook for about 4 minutes or until golden (thicker churros may need a longer cooking time), turn them over in the middle of this time so that they cook evenly (using two forks or tongs), adjust the heat as needed.
 Remove them with a slotted spoon/tongs on a plate lined with paper towels to drain.